TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

 ```

 ### Build

-Update `PROTOBUF_VER` to match to the setting in `onnxrt_prepare.sh`.
-The following should be run in the Docker container with QEMU.
+The following should be run in the Docker container.

 (Optional) To build `protobuf` from source, run the following inside the container.
 ```bash